liberland/laws/drafting/drafts/referendum-law.md

 ## Chapter 1: Referendum

 ### Article 1: Primary Instrument of Democracy

-#### Section 1
+#### Section 1: Purpose of the Referendum

-The Referendum, as the primary instrument of democracy in Liberland, shall enable Citizens to make collective decisions and to create Regulations.
-The Referendum shall allow all citizens to participate.
+The Referendum, as the primary instrument of democracy in Liberland, shall empower Citizens to make collective decisions and to enact Regulations.
+The Referendum shall be open to participation by all citizens.

-#### Section 2
+#### Section 2: Supremacy of the Referendum

-1. The Referendum shall be the most important decision-making process within Liberland and in the Administration, and no other decision-making process shall be able to overturn a Referendum decision.
+1. The Referendum shall be the paramount decision-making process within Liberland and the Government, and no other decision-making process shall have the authority to overturn a Referendum decision.
-2. As the Executive Power is responsible for the Legislative Power, the Referendum may, in turn, overturn and replace any other decision-making process within the Legislative or Executive power of the Administration.
+2. As the Executive Power is accountable to the Legislative Power, the Referendum may supersede and replace any other decision-making process within the Legislative or Executive branches of the Government.
-3. Conversely, the Referendum can't directly overturn a judicial decision, but it can organize matters in the Judiciary by making Laws.
-The Referendum shall only influence the Guardians of the Republic through Constitutional Amendments and to the degree Dismissal as prescribed by the Constitution allows it.&#x20;
+3. However, the Referendum shall not directly overturn a judicial decision.
+Instead, it may shape matters within the Judiciary by enacting Laws.
+The Referendum shall only influence the Guardians of the Republic through Constitutional Amendments and to the extent that Dismissal, as prescribed by the Constitution, permits.

 ### Article 2: Blockchain System

-#### Section 1
+#### Section 1: Implementation of the Referendum

-1. The Referendum shall be realized by means of electronic communications using a public blockchain system capable of hosting governance.&#x20;
+1. The Referendum shall be conducted through electronic communications using a public blockchain system capable of hosting governance.
-2. The system shall be sufficiently decentralized and secure to minimize risks of unauthorized tampering of all kinds, as well as user-friendly so that the vast majority of Citizens have no problem operating it.
+2. The system shall be sufficiently decentralized and secure to minimize risks of unauthorized tampering of all kinds, and user-friendly enough to ensure that the vast majority of Citizens can operate it with ease.

-#### Section 2
+#### Section 2: Government Responsibility

-The Administration shall ensure such a system capable of fulfilling the requirements of this Law is built or adopted and that it is regularly maintained.
+The Government shall ensure the establishment or adoption of a system capable of meeting the requirements of this Law and shall provide for its regular maintenance.

-1.

 ### Article 3: Voting Tokens

-#### Section 1
+#### Section 1: Voting Mechanism

-1. The voting in the Referendum shall generally take place using Liberland Merits (LLM) as voting tokens, which Citizens shall be able to purchase on the open market.&#x20;
+1. Voting in the Referendum shall generally be conducted using Liberland Merits (LLM) as voting tokens, which Citizens shall be able to purchase on the open market.
 2. The Public Veto, a special form of the Referendum as prescribed by the Constitution, shall also be organized for matters required therein.
-The Public Veto shall include the options of voting on Dismissal of Judges, the President and the Vice-Presidents.
+The Public Veto shall include the options of voting on Dismissal of Judges, the President, and the Vice-Presidents.

-#### Section 2
+#### Section 2: Politically Pooled LLM

-The only form of LLM allowed for use in Referenda shall be politically pooled LLM.
-Political pooling entails limiting the liquidity of LLM, so that they can't be sent to a different wallet for the duration of the political pooling.&#x20;
+The only form of LLM permitted for use in Referenda shall be politically pooled LLM.
+Political pooling involves restricting the liquidity of LLM, such that they cannot be transferred to a different wallet for the duration of the political pooling.

 ### Article 4: Referendum Period
 The Referendum Period shall be 14 days.
 At the end of the Referendum period in which a Proposal has been converted into a Referendum, the Proposal is either Approved or Rejected.

-### Article 5: Cancelling
+### Article 5: Cancellation
+#### Section 1: Cancellation During Referendum Period

-1. In each Referendum stage before the end of the Referendum Period in which the Proposal has been converted into a Referendum, the Congress cancellation as prescribed by the Constitution may occur.&#x20;
+In each Referendum stage before the end of the Referendum Period in which the Proposal has been converted into a Referendum, Congress cancellation as prescribed by the Constitution may occur.
+#### Section 2: Cancellation During Enactment Period
-2. In the Enactment Period following the Approval of a Referendum, no Congress-originated Cancellation may take place, but the Senate may still Cancel the Proposal.
-In that case, Congress shall cancel the Proposal for the Senate, even at this stage.
+In the Enactment Period following the Approval of a Referendum, no Congress-originated Cancellation may take place, but the Senate may still Cancel the Proposal.
+In such cases, Congress shall cancel the Proposal for the Senate, even at this stage.

 ## Chapter 2: Proposals